AndraxDev/speak-gpt/README.md

 SpeakGPT does not support Google API keys itself, but you cen still use Google Gemini using OpenRouter API.
 More info at [OpenRouter Models](https://openrouter.ai/docs#models).

-## For those not-far people who want to use something for free making low or no effort
+## For those not-far people who want to use something for free making low or no effort.

 > [!WARNING]
 >